Create a supportive community. Don’t allow self-doubt to destroy your future

 How Do You Win Support?

 - Do speak with enthusiasm about the job/career you’re seeking.
 Ask for a business card.
-Then ask, “Do you know anyone that you can refer me too?”
+Then ask, “Do you know anyone to whom you can refer me?”

 - Do send them press articles about their industry.
 Take their advice and tell them how you did it.
-If they’re not sure about your experience, offer to work as an intern or for a smaller salary.
+If they’re unsure about your experience, offer to work as an intern or for a smaller salary.

 What If It’s Not Working?

-Perhaps it time to transition into a more in-demand field?
+Perhaps it’s time to transition into a more in-demand field?

 - Click on Color Career Indicator 4.1 More Jobs for career niches or specialties within your chosen field.

-- Consider getting more opportunity and pay with a certification course or additional training.
+- Consider getting more opportunities and pay with a certification course or additional training.